Sidoine/Ovale/README.md

-**It is still buggy at this time, depending on your spec.**  **None of the tank specs is available.**
-It takes a **lot** of work to update it to Mists of Pandaria and the process is not done.
-Please be patient.
-Thank you!

 [Ovale Spell Priority][ovale] shows you what spell or ability you should use in order to maximize your damage.

   [ovale]: http://www.curse.com/addons/wow/ovale